espressif/esp-faq/docs/en/software-framework/wifi.rst

 -----------------

-When enabling WiFi AP mode on products based on Espressif series, is it possible to set up automatic channels?
+When enabling Wi-Fi AP mode on products based on Espressif series, is it possible to set up automatic channels?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  Espressif series products use the WiFi SoftAP mode, which does not support automatic channel settings.
+  Espressif series products use the Wi-Fi SoftAP mode, which does not support automatic channel settings.

 -------------